leroy-merlin-br/mongolid/docs/basics.md

 ## Mass Assignment

-If you are extending `Mongolid\ActiveRecord` you can set an array of attributes to the model using the `fill` method.
+If you are extending `Mongolid\Model\ActiveRecord` you can set an array of attributes to the model using the `fill` method.
 These attributes are then assigned to the model via mass-assignment.
 This is convenient; however, can be a **serious** security concern when blindly passing user input into a model.
 If user input is blindly passed into a model, the user is free to modify **any** and **all** of the model's attributes.
 By default, all attributes are fillable.

-`Mongolid\ActiveRecord` (and `Mongolid\Model\Attributes` trait) will use the `fillable` or `guarded` properties on your model.
+`Mongolid\Model\ActiveRecord` (and `Mongolid\Model\Attributes` trait) will use the `fillable` or `guarded` properties on your model.

 The `fillable` property specifies which attributes should be mass-assignable.
 This can be set at the class or instance level.